NPR news chief announces she's leaving days after Congress kills federal funding

 "It's not a good time to do it, but it's never a good time," Chapin says of her choice to leave.
 "I needed to pick a date and share my decision."

-The ramifications of the Congressional vote could have consequences for years to come for public broadcasting, which aims to serve the entire U.S. population.
-Earlier this week, in interviews with the Status media newsletter's Oliver Darcy and with Texas Public Radio, Maher said that NPR would reduce its operating budget by $8 million in the year ahead to pass that along as fee relief to the most affected stations.
+The ramifications of the congressional vote could have consequences for years to come for public broadcasting, which aims to serve the entire U.S. population.
+This week, in interviews with the Status media newsletter's Oliver Darcy and with Texas Public Radio, Maher said that NPR would reduce its operating budget by $8 million in the year ahead to pass that along as fee relief to the most affected stations.

 NPR typically receives less than 2% of its funds from federal sources.
-But federal funding makes up a greater share of member stations' revenue — on average about 8-10%.
+But federal funding makes up a greater share of member stations' revenue — on average about 8% to 10%.
 Some stations, particularly those serving rural or tribal audiences, receive more than half of their funds from the U.S. government.
 PBS and its member stations receive, on average, about 15% of revenues from U.S. taxpayers.

 That is to stop on Oct.
 1, the beginning of the next fiscal year.